The Hidden Sugars: Health Foods That Could Harm Your Teeth

 Research has shown that these hidden sugars can significantly impact:

-• Dental health through increased cavity risk and enamel erosion
+• Dental health is at risk due to increased cavity risk and enamel erosion

 • Overall wellbeing by contributing to inflammation and metabolic issues

-• Long-term oral health outcomes, especially when consumed regularly based on perceived health benefits
+• Long-term oral health outcomes, especially when consumed regularly, are based on perceived health benefits

 Reactive vs. Proactive Dental Care